Is Life Insurance Taxable?

 2. The new owner must pay the insurance premiums for the policy.
 If you give up to $15,000 in 2020, the receiver may be able to use some of that money to pay their premiums.

 3. You’ll forfeit your ability to amend this policy in the future.
-However, the new owner can make modifications if you designate a kid, family member, or a close friend as the new owner.
+However, if you designate a child, family member, or close friend as the new owner, the new owner can make modifications.

-4. When naming a new owner, be cautious of divorce circumstances because ownership transfer is an irrevocable occurrence.
+4. When naming a new owner, be cautious of divorce circumstances because ownership transfer is irrevocable.
 Ensure you have formal confirmation from your

 Using Life Insurance Trusts to Avoid Taxation